-1. CUPFA’s Equity, Diversity, and Inclusion team coordinated by Jacqueline Peters welcomes discussion with CUPFA members on any EDI-related issues – a few examples include feelings of racist treatment, concerns related to gender or sexual orientation, how to avoid micro-aggressions in the classroom, and more.
+1. CUPFA’s Equity, Diversity, and Inclusion team coordinated by Jacqueline Peters welcomes discussion with CUPFA members on any EDI-related issues – a few examples include feelings of racist treatment, concerns related to gender or sexual orientation, how to avoid micro-aggressions in the classroom, further assistance with disability concerns, and more.
 EDI@cupfa.org

 2. Concordia’s Sexual Assault Resource Centre is a first point of confidential, non-judgemental contact for situations of sexual impropriety or violence – with a team ready to support, advise, and coordinate internal and external resources.
 Sexual Assault Resource Centre

-3. Concordia’s Employee Assistance Program offers free confidential counselling, information, treatment referrals, etc. in English and French 24 hours/day, 7 days/week for employees eligible for Health Benefits and immediate family (available to all Concordia employees until May 31, 2022).
+3. Concordia’s Employee Assistance Program offers free confidential counselling, information, treatment referrals, etc. in English and French 24 hours/day, 7 days/week (available to all Concordia employees as of July 2022).
 Employee Assistance Program

 4. Concordia’s Office of Rights and Responsibilities and Concordia’s Equity Office are impartial, confidential, and independent services ready to help with concerns about the behaviour of any member of the Concordia community.
 Office of Rights & Responsibilities – Equity Office